MEAN-stack/Angular-range-control/README.md

 # A Reusable Control in AngularJS

 I want to share an AngularJS learning experience.
-The goal is to develop a reusable range slider control.
+My goal is to develop a reusable range slider control.

 The end result probably won't be all that useful - range slider controls are available in HTML5, and have been done before in JavaScript, JQuery, and in AngularJS.

 Still, it's a good exercise and a fun way to practice and experiment with Angular.
 Hopefully, when it's finished, I will have a control which I understand well enough to add further features and customized behaviour.

 ## Development plan
-Since I'm fairly new to Angular, and I don't really know what I'm doing, I will start with a tiny fragment of HTML and CSS, constructing the control from the ground up, adding features and behaviour as I go.
+Since I'm fairly new to Angular, and I don't really know what I'm doing, I'll start with a tiny fragment of HTML and CSS, constructing the control from the ground up, adding features and behaviour as I go.

 I'll show my work, bugs and all, as I go along.